human9/rg353v_linux/README.md

 ## Issues

 - The WIFI/BT (RTL8821CS) works, but only after an rmmod rtw88_8821cs and modprobe rtw88_8821cs
+    - At commit 216f0e622cd25, it works, for a short while.
 - Software poweroff/reset bug: if system is on for longer than 60secs it will hang on boot.
 Very consistent.
 - Left joystick seems inverted
+- I did have rumble working but now it doesn't.
+Check older commits.

 # Dependencies